proplot-dev/proplot/README.md

 Seaborn largely attempts to merge the tasks of data analysis and visualization, and many of its features require neatly tabulated data in a standard form.
 ProPlot contains no analysis tools -- it is expected that you analyze your data on your own time.
 Anyway, as an atmospheric scientist, the datasets I use usually do not lend themselves to fitting in a simple DataFrame -- so this seaborn feature was not particularly useful for me.
 For data analysis tools I use in my physical climatology research, check out my [ClimPy](https://github.com/lukelbd/climpy`) project (still in preliminary stages).

 By focusing on this one task, I was able to create a number of powerful features well beyond the scope of `seaborn`.
-See below for details.
+See the documentation and showcase for details.

 ## Donations
 This package took a shocking amount of time to write.
 If you've found it useful, feel free to buy me a cup of coffee :)